 You may have noticed that at the end of this process, you don’t end up with a visually appealing set of pineapple rings, as you would with a pineapple corer, which is another very important reason why pineapple corers are a necessary addition to your kitchen.

 In addition to the aesthetically pleasing qualities of pineapple rings, there is also an important practical reason for this shape.
-By making a pineapple ring, you are slicing away both the exterior rind and more importantly, the nasty inner core all at the same time.
+By making a pineapple ring, you are slicing away both the exterior rind and, more importantly, the nasty inner core all at the same time.
 As illustrated by our above example, if you were doing this by hand, you would have to slice out the core and the rind for each of the pieces, which is quite a hassle.
 Please note that these do not double as an apple slicer.

-It is also worth pointing out that peeling and slicing a pineapple by hand is a very messy process (trust us on this), since the juice gets everywhere, and the whole countertop gets covered in rind shrapnel, and gets sticky after a while, so it is a nightmare to clean up.
+It is also worth pointing out that peeling and slicing a pineapple by hand is a very messy process (trust us on this) since the juice gets everywhere, and the whole countertop gets covered in rind shrapnel, and gets sticky after a while, so it is a nightmare to clean up.
 With the pineapple corer, there is not nearly as much cleanup involved, since all the juices just stay within the little pineapple bowl you have left once you’ve taken your pineapple slices out.

-Though not the most important aspect of using a pineapple corer, the little pineapple bowl that’s left behind is actually a pretty neat side effect of the whole process.
+Though not the most important aspect of using a pineapple corer, the little pineapple bowl that’s left behind is a pretty neat side effect of the whole process.
 People use this bowl to house all sorts of delicious things, such as fruit salads, rum, and pineapple ice creams, or even pineapple smoothies.
-In fact, this use of the pineapple bowl is all over Instagram at the moment, and people can’t get enough of it.
+This use of the pineapple bowl is all over Instagram at the moment, and people can’t get enough of it.
 Could it be that a humble pineapple corer could be your key to Instagram stardom?

 How to Use a Pineapple Corer?

-If we have managed to convince you that you really need one in the previous section, you may be wondering how exactly it is that a pineapple corer is supposed to be used.
+If we have managed to convince you that you need one in the previous section, you may be wondering how exactly it is that a pineapple corer is supposed to be used.
 Worry not, since we are going to explain the entire process in detail in this section.
-With that being said, a pineapple corer is supposed to simplify the process, not make it more difficult, so there really is nothing to it.
+With that being said, a pineapple corer is supposed to simplify the process, not make it more difficult, so there is nothing to it.

 Firstly, you should slice off the top of the pineapple manually, and set it aside.
 Then it’s a simple matter of putting the bottom of the pineapple corer, where the blades are located, onto the flat surface at the top of your pineapple, right in the middle, making sure the white core will go through the hollow part of the corer shaft, and then turning the handle at the top of the corer to push the knives down into the pineapple meat, kind of like a drill.